apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Failover Sink Processor maintains a prioritized list of sinks, guaranteeing that so long as one is available events will be processed (delivered).

-The fail over mechanism works by relegating failed sinks to a pool where they are assigned a cool down period, increasing with sequential failures before they are retried.
-Once a sink successfully sends an event it is restored to the live pool.
+The failover mechanism works by relegating failed sinks to a pool where they are assigned a cool down period, increasing with sequential failures before they are retried.
+Once a sink successfully sends an event, it is restored to the live pool.

 To configure, set a sink groups processor to ``failover`` and set priorities for all individual sinks.
 All specified priorities must be unique.
-Furthermore, upper limit to fail over time can be set (in milliseconds) using ``maxpenalty`` property.
+Furthermore, upper limit to failover time can be set (in milliseconds) using ``maxpenalty`` property.

 Required properties are in **bold**.